studiotomi/rf-fullstack/q3/README.md

 # Problem

-For your new job you are receiving 2 data files on a daily basis.
+At your new job you are receive 2 data files on a daily basis.
 The first contains a list of accounts and the second contains a list of books associated with a particular account (see below).
-Define or describe a schema which would be convenient for storing and querying all of the information about accounts and the books associated with them.
+Define or describe a database schema which would be convenient for storing and querying all of the information about accounts and the books associated with them.

 Example queries might include:
 - all the accounts associated with a user